polyformproject/license-development/template.erb.md

 ## Patent Defense

 If you make any written claim that the software infringes or contributes to infringement of any patent, your patent license for the software granted under these terms ends immediately.
 If your company makes such a claim, your patent license ends immediately for work on behalf of your company.

+## Conditions

+The terms of this license are both obligations and conditions.

 ## Violations